-Guideline: Minimum allocation of resources for research students
+Guideline: Minimum allocation of resources for higher degree by research candidates

-To provide guidelines for the allocation of resources to research students.
+To provide guidelines for the allocation of resources to higher degree by research (HDR) candidates.

-- This document should be read in conjunction with the Research Awards Rules.
+- This document should be read in conjunction with the Research Awards Rule.

-- The Australian National University is committed to providing its HDR students with the best possible resources, reflecting the University's research capability.
-Offering optimal resources assists in the delivery of high quality HDR programs, and promotes timely completions and student satisfaction.
+- The Australian National University is committed to providing its HDR candidates with the resources required for timely completions and student satisfaction.

-- By making an offer to an HDR student, a College accepts responsibility to provide a level of support sufficient to enable the completion of the student's initially agreed program of study and any agreed variation.
+- A College accepts responsibility to provide a level of support sufficient to enable the completion of the candidate’s agreed program of study and any agreed variation.

 Information for students

-- Information on minimum resource support for programs of study is communicated to HDR students at the time of induction
+- Information on minimum resource support for programs of study is communicated to HDR candidates at the time of induction.

-- At that time students are also informed of ancillary support services such as counselling, health, accommodation, English-language and academic writing support, careers/employment and child care.
+- At that time candidates are also informed of ancillary support services such as counselling, health, accommodation, English-language and academic writing support, careers/employment and childcare.

-- Colleges provide to full-time HDR students sufficient office and laboratory space, infrastructural equipment and facilities to complete the agreed program of research.
+- Colleges provide full-time HDR candidates with a secure office and laboratory space, research infrastructure, equipment and facilities to complete the agreed program of research.
 This includes:

-- After hours access to offices and laboratories where possible with regard to security, safety, and Occupational Health and Safety.
+- After-hours access to offices and laboratories where possible with regard to security, safety, and Work Health and Safety.

-- The terms of the above provisions are clearly defined at the time of induction and as required as the project develops.
+- The terms of the above provisions are clearly defined at the time of orientation and as required as the project develops.

-- Part-time students notify their supervisors regarding their hours on campus to allow Colleges to ensure that desk space and other facilities are available during agreed times.
+- Part-time candidates agree with their Primary supervisor regarding their hours on campus to allow Colleges to ensure that desk space and other facilities are available during agreed times.

 Research and skills development support

-- Colleges ensure HDR students have access to adequate support for their research and skills development within appropriate budgetary bounds.
+- Colleges ensure HDR candidates have access to adequate support for their research and skills development within appropriate budgetary bounds.

-- Funding available for research and skills development purposes is communicated to students at the beginning of their candidature.
+- Resources available for agreed research and skills development purposes is communicated to candidates at the beginning and throughout their candidature.

-- Application and allocation processes for the funds are transparent.
+- Application and allocation processes for the resources are transparent.